IsmailKefokeris/HourLoggerApplication/assignmentDocumentation.md

 ## Introduction
-The assessment tasked me to create, test, and deploy, a proof of concept data-driven full stack web-application.
+I have been tasked to create, test, and deploy, a proof of concept data-driven full stack web-application.
 I was handed the option to either make sense of existing data or solve a problem in my work or social life.
 I have chosen the latter.
 I will be creating and designing a time logging app which will allow individual users to sign in and log hours worked from their job (indipendently from the company).
+The application must also have CRUD implemented to show my understanding.

-I am desiging and creating this because of a problem that a friend of mine ran into recently, they were paid after a months work but werent sure if they were paid the full correct amount, we painstakingly counted the days back tallying all the hours she had worked to figure out what they were owed.
-If only there were a tool easy to use and access that could have prevented this situation or atleast helped us in tallying.
+I am desiging and creating this because of a problem I ran into recently, I was paid after a month of work at a new job, I wasnt sure if the amount that was handed to me was correct.
+To double check I had to painstakingly count back all the days worked and tally the hours for each day.
+Finally I found that I was underpaid and had to relay the amount owed to my manager.
+If there were a tool I had access to that could have prevented this situation or, at least made it easier to tally, much of my time could have been saved.

 ## System Overview